Vopaaz/checkpointing/docs/docs/index.md

 This would be equivalent to directly invoking `foo(arg)`.
 The return value of this rerun will be cached to the disk and overwrite the previous one, if it exists.

-This is useful if some factors that would affect the function return value has changed, but `checkpoint` failed to capture this difference, as described in the [Caveats](caveats.md).
+This is useful if some factors that would affect the function return value have changed, but `checkpoint` failed to capture this difference, as described in the [Caveats](caveats.md).

 ## Usage notes